Get Out On The Trails On A New Mountain Bike!

 -What's your budget for both bike & accessories?

-In today's market you can get a good starter trail bike starting at about $400 although we suggest bumping that up a bit to the $800 to $1000 range.
+In today's market you can get a good beginner mountain bike starting at about $400 although we suggest bumping that up a bit to the $800 to $1000 range.

 Starting at $400 you'll most likely get a mechanical disc brake equipped bike with an entry level drive-train and basic suspension fork.
 The Trek Marlin 4 gets the wheels turning right at $400.00.
 The Marlin 7 clocks in at $750 and gets an upgraded shock, drive-train & hydraulic brakes.
 Check out this video from Trek outlining the Marlin series. ( Thanks Trek!)